Stefan Berger (politician)

 Stefan Heinrich Berger (born 15 September 1969 in Mönchengladbach) is a German economist and politician of the Christian Democratic Union (CDU) who has been serving as a Member of the European Parliament since 2019.
 He is part of the group of the European People's Party (Christian Democrats).
 Previously, he was a member of the State Parliament of North Rhine-Westphalia.

 Education and personal life

 Berger received his high school diploma at the Gymnasium St. Wolfhelm (Schwalmtal) in 1989 and studied economics at the Johannes Gutenberg University of Mainz from 1989 to 1995.
 He graduated in 1995 with a diploma as a business teacher (Handelslehrer) and in 1997, he also passed the Second State Examination.

 Berger carried out his legal clerkship at the Studienseminar in Düsseldorf.
 He then worked for an enterprise in advanced education services and received his doctorate in 1999.
-He lectures on international economic and monetary policy at the Fachhochschule für Oekonomie und Management (FOM) and the International School Of Management (ISM).
+He lectures on international economic and monetary policy at the FOM University of Applied Sciences (FOM) and the International School Of Management (ISM).
 Berger is married and has one daughter.